What is a civil Parking Charge Notice?

-1 Contest the ticket
+1 Contest your private parking ticket

 The ticket you're issued should include contact details for the company that has issued it.